whatmakeart/whatmakeart.github.io/content/3d-modeling/3d-modeling.md

 #### Volumetric Voxel Models

-Volumetric models use voxels, 3D pixels that have a base resolution and represent the volume of a form at a fixed resolution.
+Volumetric models use voxels, 3D pixels that represent the volume of a form at a fixed or variable resolution.
 They represent the voxels all the way through the cylinder rather than just the equation of a cylinder or the outside faces of a cylinder.
+Used in simulations and medical data such as CT scans.

 #### Gaussian Splat Models